Foster Program FAQ

 Can I adopt my foster pet?

-If you would like to make your foster pet an official member of your family, you get first dibs on adoption!
+If you would like to make your foster pet an official member of your family, as long as there are no prior holds you get first dibs on adoption!
 Alert the foster team as soon as possible and they'll assist with next steps.Back To Top

 Can someone I know adopt my foster pet?

-Foster Facilitated Adoptions are a wonderful way to match animals with new loving families.
-Once approved, we're happy to provide you with the tools needed to be a matchmaker from home!Back To Top
+Foster-Facilitated Adoptions are a wonderful way to match animals with new loving families.
+Once approved and as long as there are no prior holds, we're happy to provide you with the tools needed to be a matchmaker from home!Back To Top

 Isn't it hard to say goodbye to foster animals?